 “Face Values encourages participants to consider the vast capabilities and unforeseen consequences of this rapidly evolving field of digital design," said Caroline Baumann, director of Cooper Hewitt, “illuminating the potential of facial recognition technology to quantify, read and control our moods and movements.”

 - Administering Body: Cooper Hewitt, Smithsonian Design Museum

 - Designers: Zachary Lieberman, R. Luke DuBois, Matter Architecture Practice, Jessica Helfand (Scholar)

 - Curator: Ellen Lupton at Cooper Hewitt, Smithsonian Design Museum

 - Supporting Bodies: Secretary/Under Secretaries of the Smithsonian and the Smithsonian National Board

-Khải will show how a new generation of design thinkers are applying modern techniques to Vietnamese design without losing the emotional resonance of traditional handcrafting.
+Khải showed how a new generation of design thinkers are applying modern techniques to Vietnamese design without losing the emotional resonance of traditional handcrafting.

 In Vietnam design has long been driven by social need – a means of making or repairing objects so that they work well and are improved through each iteration.
 But alongside this exists a rich history of craft – acts of weaving, carving, dying, drawing and printing, within which are embedded a wealth of emotions.
 Around these processes, stories are told, secrets are shared and lives are lived.

-The installation will consist of two rooms that explore contemporary interpretations of traditional textile production.
-Room one is a laboratory showing natural dye techniques.
-Constructed over an indigo pool, the lab shows the steps of the dyeing process and reveals how Thảo Vũ reinterprets these methods to create new kinds of sustainable textiles.
+The installation consisted of two rooms that explored contemporary interpretations of traditional textile production.
+Room one was a laboratory showing natural dye techniques.
+Constructed over an indigo pool, the lab showed the steps of the dyeing process and revealed how Thảo Vũ reinterpreted these methods to create new kinds of sustainable textiles.

 - Administering Body: University of Leicester headed by Dr Marta Gasparin in association with Work Room Four and Kilomet 109